Genocides in history (1490 to 1914): Polish–Lithuanian Commonwealth

 Depiction of the Batih massacre, where 3,000–5,000 Polish captives were killed after the Battle of Batih in 1652.

 The Khmelnytsky uprising (also known as the Cossack-Polish War, the Chmielnicki Uprising, or the Khmelnytsky insurrection) was a Cossack rebellion within the Polish–Lithuanian Commonwealth from 1648 to 1657, which led to the creation of a Cossack Hetmanate in Ukrainian lands.
-Under the command of Hetman Bohdan Khmelnytsky, the Zaporozhian Cossacks, allied with the Crimean Tatars and local peasantry, fought against the armies and paramilitary forces of the Polish–Lithuanian Commonwealth.
-The insurgency was accompanied by mass atrocities committed by Cossacks against the civilian population, especially against the Roman Catholic clergy and the Jews.
-In Jewish history, the Uprising is known for the concomitant outrages against the Jews who, in their capacity as leaseholders (arendators), were seen by the peasants as their immediate oppressors.
+Under the command of Hetman Bohdan Khmelnytsky, the Zaporozhian Cossacks, allied themselves with the Crimean Tatars and local peasantry, and fought against the armies and paramilitary forces of the Polish–Lithuanian Commonwealth.
+The insurgency was accompanied by mass atrocities which the Cossacks committed against the civilian population, especially against the Roman Catholic clergy and the Jews.
+In Jewish history, the Uprising is known for the concomitant outrages which were committed against the Jews who, in their capacity as leaseholders (arendators), who the peasants saw as their immediate oppressors.

-Most of the Jewish communities which existed in the rebellious Hetmanate were devastated by the uprising and the ensuing massacres, though occasionally a Jewish population was spared, notably after the capture of the town of Brody (the population of which was 70% Jewish).
+Most of the Jewish communities which existed in the rebellious Hetmanate were devastated in the uprising and the ensuing massacres, but occasionally, a Jewish population was spared, notably after the capture of the town of Brody (the population of which was 70% Jewish).
 According to the book which is titled History of the Rus, Khmelnytsky's rationale for sparing the Jews of Brody was largely mercantile because Brody was a major trading center and as a result, the Jews who lived there were judged to be useful "for turnovers and profits" and based on this assumption, they were only required to pay "moderate indemnities" in kind.

 Although many modern sources still give estimates of Jews killed in the uprising at 100,000 or more, others put the numbers killed at between 40,000 and 100,000, and recent academic studies have argued fatalities were even lower.

 A 2003 study by Israeli demographer Shaul Stampfer of Hebrew University dedicated solely to the issue of Jewish casualties in the uprising concludes that 18,000–20,000 Jews were killed of a total population of 40,000.
 Paul Robert Magocsi states that Jewish chroniclers of the 17th century "provide invariably inflated figures with respect to the loss of life among the Jewish population of Ukraine.
 The numbers range from 60,000–80,000 (Nathan Hannover) to 100,000 (Sabbatai Cohen), but that "the Israeli scholars Shmuel Ettinger and Bernard D. Weinryb speak instead of the 'annihilation of tens of thousands of Jewish lives', and the Ukrainian-American historian Jarowlaw Pelenski narrows the number of Jewish deaths to between 6,000 and 14,000".
 Orest Subtelny concludes:

 Between 1648 and 1656, tens of thousands of Jews—given the lack of reliable data, it is impossible to establish more accurate figures—were killed by the rebels, and to this day the Khmelnytsky uprising is considered by Jews to be one of the most traumatic events in their history.